Payment processing changes coming to SpaceTogether in the coming week.

 Before you go

 Growing your church isn’t the most important part of pastoring, nor is it the easiest.
-But adapting these habits can make the growth process less stressful.
+But adopting these church growth strategies and habits can make the growth process less stressful.
 If you’re in need of more growth ideas, check out this blog.